- Reference Number: HEY-602/2018

 Is there anything I should avoid?

-- Do not wear rings on the affected finger.
-If the finger is swollen it may well affect your circulation and interfere with the healing process.
+- Wear rings on the affected finger.
+If the finger is swollen it may affect your circulation and interfere with the healing process

-- Do not consume alcohol, massage the injured area or apply heat as all can be detrimental in the early stages of healing.
+- Massage the injured area or apply heat as this can be damaging to the healing process.

-Treatment in this way is successful for a mallet finger in 3 out of 4 people.
-Some patients may be left with a slight bend, however this will not usually affect the function of the finger and no further medical input is required.
+Some patients may be left with a slight bend in the finger, however this will not usually affect the function of the finger and no further medical input is required.